-We are required under accounting principles generally accepted in the United States of America ("GAAP") to accrue a hypothetical capital gains Incentive Fee based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
+The Company is required under GAAP to accrue a hypothetical capital gains Incentive Fee based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
 The accrual of this hypothetical capital gains incentive fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains incentive fee that would be payable at each measurement date.
 If such amount is positive at the end of the period, then we record a capital gains incentive fee equal to 20% of such amount, less the amount of capital gains related incentive fees already accrued in prior periods.
 If the resulting amount is negative, the accrual for GAAP in a given period may result in an additional expense.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
 However, it should be noted that a fee so calculated and accrued would not be payable under the Investment Advisers Act of 1940 or the Management Agreement.
 Amounts actually paid will be consistent with the Advisers Act which specifically excludes consideration of unrealized capital appreciation.

-The capital gains fee due to the Advisor as calculated under the Management Agreement as described above, for the years ended December 31, 2012, 2011 and 2010 was zero.
-In accordance with GAAP, the hypothetical incentive fee for the year ended December 31, 2012, resulted in a capital gains incentive fee of \$5,494,735.
-The hypothetical incentive fee based on capital gains was zero for the years ended December 31, 2011 and 2010.
+The capital gains fee due to the Advisor as calculated under the Management Agreement as described above, for the years ended December 31, 2013, 2012 and 2011 was zero.
+In accordance with GAAP, the hypothetical incentive fee for the year ended December 31, 2013, 2012 and 2011, resulted in a capital gains incentive fee of \$20,259,349, \$5,494,735 and zero, respectively.